-When it comes to really looking scale, it is in the details that we make the most progress in giving our model’s that “used” look.
-For my Balsa USA Fokker Triplane which I built and flown this past year, I wanted to bring a better scale look to the front so I am installing a resin cast 9-cylinder Oberusel UR 2 rotary engine from Nick Ziroli Plans.
-This is basically a German built copy of the LeRhone 9J 110hp engine.
+When it comes to really looking scale, it’s in the details that we make the most progress in giving our model’s that “used” look.
+For my 1/3-scale Fokker Triplane, I wanted to bring a better scale look to the front end so I installed a resin cast Oberusel rotary engine available from Nick Ziroli Plans.
+This is basically a German built copy of the LeRhone engine.

 This 1/3-scale kit includes the front of the engine as well as four cylinder back halves as well as induction intake pipes, cylinder heads and valve rocker details all resin casted in white.
 Overall this kit is nicely detailed with lots to look at but it does need to be painted before installing it in your airplane.
 Being 33% scale it fits all sorts of Fokker designs including Glenn Torrance Models, Ron Weiss and Balsa USA kits.